Famous/famous-cli/README.md

     $ famous develop

-### Register with Famous Cloud Services

-    $ famous register

-Registering allows you to push your seed projects to the cloud.

 ### Login

     $ famous login

 and follow the prompts to login to your Famous Cloud Services user account.
 Note that if you ran `$ famous register` you are automatically logged in.

-### Deploy

-Once you are logged in you can deploy your seed project to the cloud. `$ Famous deploy` builds your project and deploys it to a Hub container which is viewable by visiting the share link or embeddable using the returned HTML.

-    $ famous deploy